ojoopeyemi74/ci-cd-jenkins-MR-devops/README.md

 # we are starting SOnaqube on the same sever using docker run
 docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube

+# configure jenkins to use webhook with github and tried git checkout using the pipeline to confirm the connectivity

+#